 So, absent the ability to consult a qualified Shaman, you will need to do some personal research.
 You need to gain the perspective to identify the elements at work in your dreams.
 Then find the personal meaning of the metaphors.
 This will provide your own dream analysis.

 This is not as easy as having a qualified guide, but you can compensate for the interference of the natural mind through the use of several resources.
-In short, if you don’t have access to a qualified Shaman to guide you, then you need to become your own Shaman regarding dream analysis and interpretation.
+In short, if you don’t have access to a qualified Shaman to guide you, then you need to become your own Shaman and unravel the meaning yourself.
 This DIY approach is becoming more common.

 Process for Interpreting Dreams